 With a charming, cosy cottage atmosphere combined with modern facilities and a large established garden with delightful summerhouse and children's play area, Minffordd Cottage is ideal for a break as relaxing or energising as you care to make it.

 Nearby, are the seaside town of Tywyn and the delightful harbour village of Aberdovey, both favourites for watersports and fishing, while the whole area offers stunning mountain and coastal scenery, wonderful walking, an ideal centre for cycling, climbing, biking, birdwatching, horse riding and golf.

 Ride the Talyllyn Railway, or simply soak up the splendour of Snowdonia - there is so much to do from this cosy base.

 Two bedrooms: 1 x double, 1 x family room with adult bunks and additional single pull-out stacker bed.
 Bathroom with bath with shower over, basin and WC.
 Ground floor WC and basin.
 Fitted kitchen (freestanding cooker).
 Conservatory with dining area and 2 comfy chairs.
-Cosy living room (seats 4) with some beams and coal-effect electric fire.
+Cosy living room (seats 4) with some beams and woodburning stove.

 About the location